Geryes-Doumit/Python-discord-bot/README.md

 Swaps the face of the image with the face of the specified hero.
 If no hero is specified, the bot will choose a random hero.

 `/faceswap [source] [target]`:
 Puts the source face on the target face.
+The target image can be a GIF.

 <table align="center">
   <tr>